-A refund on the shortfall charge paid may only be claimed if:
+A refund on a paid shortfall charge may only be claimed if:

-A liable entity that has met the eligibility requirements for claiming a refund can make the claim by surrendering additional large-scale generation certificates to clear all or part of the shortfall.
+A liable entity that has met the eligibility requirements for claiming a refund can make the claim by surrendering additional LGCs to clear all or part of the shortfall.
 The liable entity can then request a refund of that shortfall charge (less an administration fee).

-As each liable entity’s circumstances are unique, we recommend that you seek independent advice.
-The examples below outline some potential ways that a liable entity could receive a refund of shortfall charges paid.
-These examples are illustrative only and do not reflect any actual liable entity.
+The examples below outline some potential ways that a liable entity could claim a refund of paid shortfall charges.
+Please note, these examples are illustrative only and do not reflect every scenario.
+Please contact the

 About The Clean Energy Regulator

 Renewable Energy Target

 Emissions Reduction Assurance Committee